Quansight/Quansight-website/apps/labs/posts/code-generator-and-nebari.md

 <img src='/posts/code-generator-and-nebari/nebari-image.png' alt='The Nebari-server Option in Code-Generator App' height="300" style="display: block; margin: 0 auto;">

 To explain it quickly, let’s see how the app works when you click on `Open in Nebari` .
-After the button is clicked, we use a `netlify` function to commit a zip file and Jupyter notebook using `github/octokit` to `[PyTorch-Ignite/nbs](https://github.com/pytorch-ignite/nbs)`repository.
+After the button is clicked, we use a `netlify` function to commit a zip file and Jupyter notebook using `github/octokit` to [PyTorch-Ignite/nbs](https://github.com/pytorch-ignite/nbs) repository.
 We can see a committed notebook example below.
 To understand this better, you can read the code in [PyTorch-Ignite/code-generator/functions/nebari.js](https://github.com/pytorch-ignite/code-generator/tree/main/functions/nebari.js).

 ![GitHub Notebook Pushed By Code-Generator](posts/code-generator-and-nebari/github-notebook-push.png)

-Now, to integrate this with the `Nebari` server , we used an extension called [`Jupyterlab-Github`](https://github.com/jupyterlab/jupyterlab-github).
+Now, to integrate this with the `Nebari` server , we used an extension called [Jupyterlab-Github](https://github.com/jupyterlab/jupyterlab-github).
 I wrote a `netlify` function to create a URL that can use this extension, open the generated link in the new tab, pull the notebook committed by the above `netlify` function, and open this notebook in the server.
 An example can be seen here.
 Pretty cool, right?

 ![Template Opened in Nebari](posts/code-generator-and-nebari/template-open-in-nebari.png)